Maruti Suzuki Wagon R: Pak Suzuki Wagon R

 The Pak Suzuki Wagon R is a Pakistani version of the Indonesian Suzuki Wagon R, but with more advanced AC system like the Indian version, 2-DIN integrated 9-inch LCD option, defoggers, boot parcel tray and the absence of GS (Stingray) and commercial panel van variants.
 The Dilago accessories is also available as separate option.
 As importing from India is impossible due to political issues, the car is imported as a knock-down kit from Indonesia and assembled by Pak Suzuki in Pakistan.
 The knock-down kit was imported from Indonesia since November 2013 and the car was launched in April 2014 with three trim levels (VX, VXR and VXL).
 The VX trim was discontinued in 2016.
 In January 2020, the VXL trim was updated with AGS automated-manual transmission and driver side airbag options.
+The Wagon R was discontinued in Pakistan in March 2025.